 Schedule (ET) and synopses from the TCM website:

 7:45 AM MY LIFE WITH CAROLINE (1941) A man thinks his high-spirited wife is cheating on him.
-Dir.: Lewis Milestone.
+Director: Lewis Milestone.
 Cast: Ronald Colman, Anna Lee, Charles Winninger.
 Black and white.
 81 min.

-11:30 AM KIKI (1926) A Parisian dancer vies with a glamorous actress for a producer's heart.
-Dir.: Clarence Brown.
+11:30 AM KIKI (1926) A Parisian dancer vies with a glamorous actress for a producer’s heart.
+Director: Clarence Brown.
 Cast: Norma Talmadge, Ronald Colman, Gertrude Astor.
 Black and white.
 97 min.

 1:30 PM RAFFLES (1930) A distinguished British gentleman hides his true identity as a notorious jewel thief.
-Dir.: Harry d'Abbadie D'Arrast.
+Director: Harry d’Abbadie D’Arrast.
 Cast: Ronald Colman, Kay Francis, Bramwell Fletcher.
 Black and white.
 71 min.

 4:15 PM ARROWSMITH (1931) A crusading doctor fights his way through tragedy to find his true calling.
-Dir.: John Ford.
+Director: John Ford.
 Cast: Ronald Colman, Helen Hayes, Richard Bennett.
 Black and white.
 99 min.

-10:15 PM RANDOM HARVEST (1942) A woman's happiness is threatened when she discovers her husband has been suffering from amnesia.
-Dir.: Mervyn LeRoy.
-Cast: Ronald Colman, Greer Garson, Philip Dorn.
+10:15 PM RANDOM HARVEST (1942) A woman’s happiness is threatened when she discovers her husband has been suffering from amnesia.
+Director: Mervyn LeRoy.
+Cast: Ronald Colman, Greer Garson, Philip Dorn, Susan Peters, Henry Travers, Reginald Owen, Margaret Wycherly, Bramwell Fletcher, Melville Cooper, Rhys Williams, Aubrey Mather, Ann Richards, Una O’Connor, Jill Esmond, Norma Varden.
 Black and white.
 127 min.

 2:00 AM LOST HORIZON (1937) Four fugitives from a Chinese revolution discover a lost world of peace and harmony.
-Dir.: Frank Capra.
-Cast: Ronald Colman, Jane Wyatt, Edward Everett Horton.
+Director: Frank Capra.
+Cast: Ronald Colman, Jane Wyatt, Thomas Edward Everett Horton.
 Black and white.
 133 min.